KevKibe/African-Whisper/README.md

 </p>

-*Enhancing Automatic Speech Recognition (ASR): translation and transcription capabilities for African languages by providing seamless fine-tuning and deploying pipelines of the Whisper model for translation and transcription of African languages*.
+*Enhancing Automatic Speech Recognition (ASR): translation and transcription capabilities for African languages by providing seamless fine-tuning and deploying pipelines for Whisper Model*.

 ## Features